The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 Clip: <https://youtu.be/G0ZbQMSHNkY?t=611>

-# Phase 6: Double Dragons
+# Phase Six: Double Dragons

 While the DPS check here in terms of boss HP is quite low, clean enrage wipes can happen if players are not comfortable keeping uptime while doing mechanics safely.
 There is a lot of movement and some precision required in this phase.
 With how Hraesvelgr’s Vow works, it is also hard to recover from mistakes.
 You usually want to end this phase with around 90|90 or more mana heading into P7 to comfortably get 8 melee combos in the final phase.